Hyperband-based Bayesian Optimization for Black-box Prompt Selection: Abstract

 \section{Abstract}

-Optimal prompt selection is crucial for maximizing large language model (LLM) performance on downstream tasks.
-As the most powerful models are proprietary and can only be invoked via an API, users often manually refine prompts in a black-box setting by adjusting instructions and few-shot examples until they achieve good performance as measured on a validation set.
-Recent methods addressing static black-box prompt selection face significant limitations: They often fail to leverage the inherent structure of prompts, treating instructions and few-shot exemplars as a single block of text.
-Moreover, they often lack query-efficiency by evaluating prompts on all validation instances, or risk sub-optimal selection of a prompt by using random subsets of validation instances.
-We introduce \hbbodkl, a novel Hyperband-based Bayesian optimization method for black-box prompt selection addressing these key limitations.
-Our approach combines a structural-aware deep kernel Gaussian Process to model prompt performance with Hyperband as a multi-fidelity scheduler to select the number of validation instances for prompt evaluations.
-The structural-aware modeling approach utilizes separate embeddings for instructions and few-shot exemplars, enhancing the surrogate model's ability to capture prompt performance and predict which prompt to evaluate next in a sample-efficient manner.
-Together with Hyperband as a multi-fidelity scheduler we further enable query-efficiency by adaptively allocating resources across different fidelity levels, keeping the total number of validation instances prompts are evaluated on low.
-Extensive evaluation across ten benchmarks and three LLMs demonstrate that \hbbodkl outperforms state-of-the-art methods.
+Optimal prompt selection is crucial for maximizing large language model (LLM) performance on downstream tasks, especially in black-box settings where models are only accessible via APIs.
+Black-box prompt selection is challenging due to potentially large, combinatorial search spaces, absence of gradient information, and high evaluation cost of prompts on a validation set.
+We propose \hbbodkl, a novel method that combines a structural-aware deep kernel Gaussian Process with Hyperband as a multi-fidelity scheduler to efficiently select prompts. \hbbodkl uses embeddings of instructions and few-shot exemplars, treating them as modular components within prompts.
+This enhances the surrogate model's ability to predict which prompt to evaluate next in a sample-efficient manner.
+Hyperband improves query-efficiency by adaptively allocating resources across different fidelity levels, reducing the number of validation instances required for evaluating prompts.
+Extensive experiments across ten diverse benchmarks and three LLMs demonstrate that \hbbodkl outperforms state-of-the-art methods in both performance and efficiency.